ypriverol/github-paper/document/manuscript.md

 control system git, designed and developed by Linus Torvalds in 2005 to control and extend the Linux kernel development.
-It has become the most widely adopted version control system, used by major companies such as Google, Facebook, or Twitter, among others.
+It has become the most widely adopted version control system, used by major companies such as Google, Facebook, or Twitter, among others (ref).
 GitHub is free of charge for public projects, therefore hosting millions of open source projects.
 In addition, it offers paid plans for private repositories.
 Some of our recommendations outlined below would be applicable to other hosting services as well.
 However our main aim